zeeduardoz/joselopes.me/content/en/jobs/Nicnet/index.md

 ---

 - Participated in the technical support team, performing excellent work with the end consumer.

-- Skills: Atendimento ao cliente · Vendas
+- Skills: Customer service · Sales